-- What they should do in the event of a disclosure - What to do if they have concerns about the welfare of a child - How to recognise signs of abuse - What to do if they have concerns about an Excellent Development employee, volunteer or employee of a partner organisation - Where to go for advice and support within the organisation
+- What they should do in the event of a disclosure - What to do if they have concerns about the welfare of a child - How to recognise signs of abuse - What to do if they have concerns about a Sand Dams Worldwide employee, volunteer or employee of a partner organisation - Where to go for advice and support within the organisation the name(s) of the in-country designated safeguarding officers as part of their induction briefing and risk assessment.

 When working overseas, we will ensure there are clear processes for reporting and dealing with safeguarding concerns.
 Partnership agreements must clearly outline the agreed Local Procedures for reporting and investigating concerns regarding breaches of the policy.
-Employees and volunteers preparing for visits, expeditions or working overseas will be given the name(s) of the in-country designated safeguarding officers as part of their induction briefing and risk assessment.
+Employees and volunteers preparing for visits, expeditions or working overseas will be given